ddockers/udemy_docker_k8/jenkins.md

 ![Imgur](https://i.imgur.com/o7Ae5yJ.png)

 Mainboard appears twice.
 Strange.
-The forst occurence is from the first execution, the second is from the recent execution.
+The first occurence is from the first execution, the second is from the recent execution.

 Some more commands have been added to the configuration: